bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 system.
 However, when the content of a memory buffer needs to be passed between the currently running process and the kernel, the kernel function receives a pointer to the memory buffer which is in the process segment.
-The put_user and get_user macros allow you to access that memory.
-These functions handle only one caracter, you can handle several caracters with copy_to_user and copy_from_user.
+The put\_user and get\_user macros allow you to access that memory.
+These functions handle only one caracter, you can handle several caracters with copy\_to\_user and copy\_from\_user.
 As the buffer (in read or write function) is in kernel space, for write function you need to import data because it comes from user space, but not for the read function because data is already in kernel space.

-::: org-src-container
+::: {.org-src-container}
 ``` {.src .src-c}
 /**
  *  procfs2.c -  create a "file" in /proc